Monday, August 28, 2023

 The significance of the letters in the mystical alphabets isn't explicitly elucidated by Kaplan, leaving ample room for personal interpretation.
 I've noted parallels between some of the Minor Arcana's magical letters and those of the Transitus Fluvii Alphabet, itself derived from Hebrew.
 As I am somewhat familiar with the traditionally ascribed meanings of the Hebrew letters, I'm inclined to apply these interpretations to the Transitus Fluvii letters on specific cards.
 (A few of the magical letters in the deck seem to come from the Malachim Alphabet.)

 Reading Kaplan's introduction has been quite enlightening.
 I will apply the knowledge I've gained in future analyses of the cards.
-With each shuffle and draw, the cards reveal a newfound richness, inviting me to decipher their enigmatic messages.
+Each time I look at the cards, they reveal a richness of symbolism, inviting me to decipher their messages.

 Sunday, August 6, 2023